-- 1. Public: The primary advantage to the public of this proposed action is that it ensures that the Title V permit program will continue to protect the health and welfare of the Commonwealth's citizens and ensures that the Commonwealth will continue to maintain control over the implementation of the Title V permit program within the Commonwealth.
-The primary disadvantage of this proposed action is that some increases in the direct and indirect costs of the Title V permit program will be borne by businesses in the Commonwealth and will be passed along to the citizens of the Commonwealth.
-Changing the fee structure will affect different businesses differently; some will pay proportionally more in fees, some proportionally less. - 2.
-Department: The primary advantage to the department of this proposed action is that the permit Title V permit program will continue to be fully funded and fully staffed.
+- 1. Public: The primary advantage to the public of this regulatory action is that it ensures that the Title V permit program will continue to protect the health and welfare of the Commonwealth's citizens and ensures that the Commonwealth will continue to maintain control over the implementation of the Title V permit program within the Commonwealth.
+The primary disadvantage of this regulatory action is that some small increases in the direct and indirect costs of the Title V permit program will be borne by businesses and localities in the Commonwealth and will be passed along to the citizens of the Commonwealth.
+Changing the fee structure will affect different businesses and localities differently; some will pay proportionally more in fees, some proportionally less. - 2.
+Department: The primary advantage to the department of this regulatory action is that the permit Title V permit program will continue to be fully funded and fully staffed.
 There are no disadvantages to the department.